TDesjardins/gwt-ol/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.tdesjardins/gwt-ol3.svg?colorB=44cc11)](https://central.sonatype.com/artifact/com.github.tdesjardins/gwt-ol3/)
 [![Join the chat at https://gitter.im/gwt-ol3/Lobby](https://badges.gitter.im/gwt-ol3/Lobby.svg)](https://gitter.im/gwt-ol3/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 With **gwt-ol** you can write fast mapping applications for web and mobile in pure Java.
-Technically speaking, it is a GWT wrapper for [OpenLayers 3+](http://openlayers.org/ "OpenLayers website") using the [JSInterop](https://docs.google.com/document/d/10fmlEYIHcyead_4R1S5wKGs1t2I7Fnp_PaNaa7XTEk0/edit)-Features of the [GWT-SDK](https://www.gwtproject.org/release-notes.html#Release_Notes_2_12_2 "Release notes").
+Technically speaking, it is a GWT wrapper for [OpenLayers&nbsp;3+](http://openlayers.org/ "OpenLayers website") using the [JSInterop](https://docs.google.com/document/d/10fmlEYIHcyead_4R1S5wKGs1t2I7Fnp_PaNaa7XTEk0/edit) features of the [GWT&nbsp;SDK](https://www.gwtproject.org/release-notes.html#Release_Notes_2_12_2 "Release notes").
 The project consists of two parts:

   * a GWT wrapper for OpenLayers 3+ (gwt-ol3-client)
   * a demo module for showing wrapper functionality (gwt-ol3-demo)

 You can build (`mvn package`) and run (`mvn gwt:devmode`) the application using Maven.
+The dev mode server hosts the demo under the `/demo` path.
+Once the server starts, open the printed URL (for example `http://localhost:9876/demo`) in your browser to explore the examples.

 If you want to build the application without Maven please consider the following hints: